Snowflake-Labs/sfguide-native-apps-chairlift/README.md

 - `prepare/`: scripts to prepare the development and test accounts (roles, data)
 - `provider/`: script to create the application package with appropriate grants
 - `consumer/`: script to install the application as the consumer
-- `python/`: Python source files for the application
+- `app/`: application entry point and source files

 ## Getting started